 "Hey!
 I resent that!"

-Applejack rolled her eyes as she sat beside Twilight.
+Giveing up, Applejack rolled her eyes as the farm mare sat beside Twilight.
 "So Twi, what's all that there paper for?"

 "Well," Twilight began, beaming brightly.
 "I'm going to take notes on the various dance formations of the stars.
 I'm hoping that with said data I can ascertain the perc-"

-"Twi.
-You're the only pony I know that will take notes on a celebration."
+"Oh geeze Twilight, you're the only pony I know that would take their homework to a party."
 The glare Twilight gave Rainbow could cut steel.

-"Come now Rainbow dear.
-How Twilight choses to spend the celebration is up to her."
-Rarity proclaimed with conviction.
+"Come now, Rainbow dear.
+How Twilight chooses to spend the celebration is up to her," Rarity proclaimed with conviction.

-Everypony turned their head skyward as the pink party pony pointed a pink hoof upward.
-The stars, slowly, began to flicker at various degrees.
-As they did so, they steadily began to sway ever so slightly.
-It looked as though the sky itself was moving in unison.
+Everypony turned their gazes skyward as the pink pony pointed a hoof upward towards the starlit sky.
+The beautiful bright lights slowly began to flicker at various degrees.
+As they did so, they steadily began to sway ever so slightly looking as if the sky itself was dancing to its own beat.
 Soon, the stars changed color.
 Some red.
 Others blue.
 Green as well.
 Almost every color imaginable burned in the dark sky, creating a cascade of rainbow color.

-And then…black.
-Only the soft glow of the moon shining on ponyville and other cities and towns.
+And then… Black.
+Only the soft glow of the moon was shining on Ponyville and other cities and towns.

 "Hey!
 Is that it?"
 A voice called out somewhere nearby.

-Rainbow was equally impressed as was the others, their eyes never leaving the night sky.
+Rainbow was equally as impressed as the others, their eyes never leaving the night sky.

 Twilight alternated between watching the spectacle and taking notes on every detail of the dance.
 "It seems Luna has been recovering nicely.
-It looks like she hasn't even been gone forever a thousand years at all."
-She leaned over to take up a cupcake when something strange caught her eye.
+It looks like she hasn't even been gone for over a thousand years at all."
+She leaned over to pick up a cupcake when something strange caught her eye.

-A star, or what looked like a star, was steadily growing bigger edging closer to the ground.
+A star, or what looked like a star, was steadily growing bigger, edging closer to the ground.
 Her eyebrow cocked and her head tilted at the strange sight.
-It wasn't long before she realized that the star was in fact heading for the ground, and if her calculations was correct…
+It wasn't long before she realized that the star was in fact heading for the ground, and if her calculations were correct…

 Cursing inwardly, she turned her head back to the falling star just in time for it to silently hit the ground.